-Candidates complete supervised field study of second year of approved preliminary administrative services credential Induction Program in administration, practicum and directed mentoring from site principles.
-They complete advanced field-based experiences of research, and application of learning/leadership principles with current site administrators in an approved secondary public school setting as well as supervised leadership activities that are assigned as appropriate.
-Evidence of satisfactory completion of first year induction program requirements in the preliminary administrative services credential is required to pass this course.
+Candidates complete supervised field study requirements of the second year of an approved Administrative Services Credential Induction Program, including planned professional learning activities, practicum, and directed supervision or mentoring through the induction process.
+Completion of a second year of advanced field-based experiences, research, planned professional learning activities, and application of learning/leadership principles with current site administrators in an approved public school setting as well as supervised leadership activities assigned as appropriate.
+Evidence of satisfactory completion of the second-year induction program requirements are needed to pass this course.